 9. Mixing Cocaine and Alcohol

 There’s a myth out there about using cocaine and alcohol together.
 People believe taking both can boost the cocaine high and help avoid withdrawal.
 This is just not true.
-In fact, mixing cocaine and alcohol can have deadly results.
-Cocaine and alcohol don’t actually negate the effects of one another.
-They mask the effects, making people unaware of how intoxicated they are leading to alcohol poisoning and cocaine overdose.
+Mixing cocaine and alcohol can have deadly results.
+Cocaine and alcohol don’t negate the effects of one another.
+They mask the effects, making people unaware of how intoxicated they are, leading to alcohol poisoning and cocaine overdose.

 10. Cocaine Drug Test

-Cocaine drug tests work not by searching for the presence of cocaine, but for proof that the body has recently metabolized, proving the ingestion of cocaine.
+Cocaine drug tests work not by searching for the presence of Cocaine but for proof that the body has recently metabolized, proving the ingestion of cocaine.
 While cocaine takes roughly 6-24 hours to leave the body, the product created when the body metabolizes cocaine, benzoylecgonine, can be detected up to 5 days after the last consumption.
 Metabolites are substances that our bodies create after metabolizing a certain toxic substance.
-The process of metabolizing cocaine usually takes between 6 and 24 hours depending on the height, weight, and metabolism speed of an individual.
+Metabolizing cocaine usually takes between 6 and 24 hours, depending on an individual’s height, weight, and metabolism speed.

 Another factor that plays an important role in cocaine drug testing is the consumption of alcohol during and after the consumption of cocaine.
-Unlike most other drugs, cocaine reacts with alcohol in a way that creates a new substance called cocaethylene.
-This substance has a longer half-life than benzoylecgonine, meaning it will be detectable in one’s system for a longer period of time.
-In most cases, it takes up to seven days for cocaethylene to be completely cleaned out of a person’s body, provided they do not consume more cocaine or alcohol and remain properly hydrated during this period.
+Unlike most other drugs, cocaine reacts with alcohol to create a new substance called cocaethylene.
+This substance has a longer half-life than benzoylecgonine, which will be detectable in one’s system for longer.
+In most cases, cocaethylene takes up to seven days to be completely cleaned out of a person’s body, provided they do not consume more cocaine or alcohol and remain properly hydrated during this period.

 There Are Serious Health Risks to Using Cocaine

-With repeated exposure to cocaine, the brain starts to adapt so that the reward pathway becomes less sensitive to natural reinforcers.
+With repeated exposure to cocaine, the brain adapts, making the reward pathway less sensitive to natural reinforcers.
 At the same time, circuits involved in stress become increasingly sensitive, leading to increased displeasure and negative moods when not taking the drug, which are signs of withdrawal.
 These combined effects make the user more likely to focus on seeking the drug instead of relationships, food, or other natural rewards.